patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/filters/filters.md

 **Examples:** _Filter by status_, _Filter by vendor_

 ### Clearing filters
-The option to clear all filters will be displayed after the last filter chip.
+The option to clear all filters will be displayed after the last filter label.
 It should read “Clear filters” in sentence case.
 When clicked, it should remove all applied filters and collapse the toolbar back into a single row.